 Locked-in Retirement Account (LIRA) is an investment that allows your money (pension benefits) to continue to grow and accumulate interest while being held (or locked in) in the fund until you retire.
 LIRAs replace locked-in, Registered Retirement Savings Plans (RRSPs), although they operate in the same way.
 A LIRA is a RRSP that is governed by the provincial act and holds locked-in pension funds until they are used for retirement.

-Life Income Fund is an investment that pays an adjustable amount of retirement income to the LIF holder, based on prescribed annuity factors.
-It must be at least the minimum amount stated in the federal Income Tax Act and the maximum amount stated in the provincial regulations under The Pension Benefits Act.
+Life Income Fund is an investment that pays an adjustable amount of retirement income to the LIF owner, based on prescribed annuity factors.
+It must be at least the minimum amount stated in the federal Income Tax Act and the maximum amount stated in the provincial regulations under the Manitoba act.

 "Plan member/owner" is a former member of a pension plan who transferred funds to a LIF.